Ozempic vs Mounjaro: Two Separate FDA-Approved Medications

 Frequently Asked Questions

 The side effect profiles are similar — both commonly cause nausea, vomiting, diarrhea, and decreased appetite, especially during dose escalation.
-Some studies suggest Mounjaro may have slightly lower rates of nausea at equivalent efficacy doses, but individual responses vary significantly.
+Individual responses vary.
+A licensed provider monitors tolerability for patients in Weight Method's compounded program.

 Ready to Get Started?